FireTail-io/firetail-py-lib/docs/security.rst

 in the served Swagger UI are HTTPS endpoints.
 The problem: The default server that runs is a "normal" HTTP server.
 This means that the Swagger UI cannot be used to play with the API.
-What is the correct way to start a HTTPS server when using PointSecIO?
+What is the correct way to start a HTTPS server when using Firetail?

 One way, `described by Flask`_, looks like this: